Medhat3760/Algorithms_And_Problem_Solving_Level_3_C_Sharp/Problem07/README.md

 ```

 ## Explanation
-- The `FillMatrixWithRandomNumbers` method ensures the matrix is filled with ordered numbers for simplicity.
+- The `FillMatrixWithOrderedNumbers` method ensures the matrix is filled with ordered numbers for simplicity.
 - The `PrintMatrix` method formats the output to display the matrix in a grid-like structure.
 - The `TransposeMatrix` method swaps rows and columns to create the transposed matrix.